blitz-js/blitz/README.md

 <h3 align="center"><a href="https://blitzjs.com/docs/get-started" target="_blank">Read the Documentation</a></h3>
 <br>

-“Zero-API” data layer **lets you import server code directly into your React components** instead of having to manually add API endpoints and do client-side fetching and caching.
+"Zero-API" data layer **lets you import server code directly into your React components** instead of having to add API endpoints and do the client-side fetching and caching manually.

 New Blitz apps come with **all the boring stuff already set up for you!** Like ESLint, Prettier, Jest, user sign up, log in, and password reset.